Iambian/dotd-magicalc/readme.md

 Known Issues
 ------------

+* Some abbreviations listed aren't actually used by the community at large.
+This is either because I don't know them, or there's another spell with the same abbreviation.
+For technical reasons, abbreviation collision results in unpredictable behavior if you try to use them in the script, and I don't want that.
+At all.
 * All tags had their spaces stripped to form a single word for each.
 This is a limitation of the command-line interface without needing to use a bunch of quotes
 * All tags are also lowercase.
 Searches are case-sensitive and if you include any